Excerpt: I see less and less hope for the U.S with every passing day.

 I live on the South Side of Chicago, a historically marginalised and underserved area, even in the relatively tony Hyde Park, so they never really bothered to clean off all the blood and bits.
 A stain remained near the pavement, from the spot where the man had been shot.

-When I moved to where I live now, a gunman went on a shooting spree that started in a spot I had just walked by; he made his way all the way northwards.
+When I moved to where I live now, a gunman went on a shooting spree that started in a spot I had just walked by, making his way all the way northwards.
 Another time, someone walked into a nearby building and shot and killed the doorman and wounded others.
-Sometime after the Falcon shooting, a few weeks later, my neighbours and I heard the distinct pop of gunshots, more than ten and I recall counting fourteen.
-We discussed it in neighbourhood group chats, we knew we’d heard them but the cops denied everything.
+Sometime after the Falcon shooting, my neighbours and I heard the distinct pop of gunshots, more than ten: I recall counting fourteen.
+We discussed it in neighbourhood group chats–we knew we’d heard them but the cops denied everything.
 By then, the Obama Presidential Center was approved, against the wishes of many living here, and the public relations machinery of the University of Chicago and the city, which actively collude to promote gentrification via intense policing, was in full force.
 There have been several such incidents, including robberies in a nearby coffee shop that I frequented most mornings.

-All the details are blurring together and what I remember most is that each time, I happened to have narrowly escaped the possibility of a bullet or had been somewhere where someone went in shooting only a little after I’d been in or around the exact same spot.
+All the details are blurring together and what I remember most is that each time, I happened to have narrowly escaped the possibility of a bullet or had been somewhere where someone began shooting only a little after I’d been in or around the exact same location.
 Each time, I thought of the place I had walked through, as if it were a block of air frozen solid with me encased in it, the target of a bullet.

 I don’t say this to express any more than a sense of well, yes, worry, a sense of worry that I’ve had to push aside just to function and move around in my neighbourhood.
 I say this to express how banal it is in this country to live with the possibility of death or calamitous injury by shooting any and every single day.